SlavaGolovatskyu/Project-for-blogs/README.md

 update / delete your articles, but for publishing your articles you must sign-up, there is also an admin panel.
 Helps me with this: Flask, SQLAlchemy, WTForms, to begin with took the SQlite3 database, also Alembic for database migration.
 A little HTML, CSS and Bootstrap.
+Also JavaScript for chat.

 you can see my project in this video: https://www.youtube.com/watch?v=zDitd__Hsxo (old version) https://www.youtube.com/watch?v=rGOFdRBtvjY (new version)